markus wernitznig is the csm grad set to make waves | read | i-D

 How does the current state of fashion influence you as a young designer?

-Fashion is currently in a state in which copies of copies dominate the market.
+Fashion is currently in a state where copies of copies dominate the market.
 Me trying to establish a new genre is my reaction to this.
 I want to create fashion that doesn't please the masses.

 What's next for you?